-The Ohio man who allegedly claimed to be Timmothy Pitzen, a boy who disappeared in 2011, pleaded not guilty Friday to federal charges of making false statements to federal agents.
+The man who claimed to be Timmothy Pitzen, a boy who disappeared in 2011, is facing federal charges of making false statements to federal agents, the FBI said.

-Rini’s alleged hoax began earlier this month when residents spotted him in a Newport, Kentucky, neighborhood, just across the Ohio River from Cincinnati.
-Police responded to a report of a male acting suspiciously, authorities have said.
+Rini’s alleged hoax began Wednesday when residents spotted him in a Newport, Kentucky, neighborhood, just across the Ohio River from Cincinnati.
+Police responded to a report of a male acting suspiciously, Glassman said.

 Rini, 23, identified himself to law enforcement officers as Timmothy, who would now be 14.
-Rini claimed he’d just escaped from captors and was a victim of sex trafficking.
+Rini claimed he’d just escaped from captors and was a victim of sex trafficking, Glassman said.

 Rini was taken to Cincinnati Children’s Hospital Medical Center after complaining of stomach pain.
 While there, he declined to provide fingerprints to investigators but agreed to be swabbed for a DNA test, according to the US attorney.